pmj/virtio-net-osx/readme.md

 Binaries (and the installer) are in the bin/ directory.

+Version 0.9.2 works with both the VirtualBox and Qemu/KVM implementations of the virtio network device, and is known to work with OS X 10.6 (Snow Leopard) through 10.8.x (Mountain Lion), with both 32-bit and 64-bit kernels.
+Other versions may work, but have not been tested.

 ## Summary

 Some virtualisation software (I know of VirtualBox and Linux KVM/Qemu) implements paravirtual hardware per the "virtio" specification.
 One type of virtio device is the "virtio-net" ethernet adapter.
-Linux and Windows guest drivers exist for it, but as far as I know, this is the first such driver for Mac OS X (10.5+).
+Linux and Windows guest drivers exist for it, but as far as I know, this is the only such driver for Mac OS X (10.5+).

-Compared to the default emulated Intel gigabit device, the paravirtualised adapter is approximately twice as fast at transmitting TCP data (with TSO), and about 4 times as fast at receiving.
+Compared to the default emulated Intel gigabit device, the paravirtualised adapter in VirtualBox is approximately twice as fast at transmitting TCP data (with TSO), and about 4 times as fast at receiving.

 Kernel debugging via gdb is now also supported by this driver.
 If the virtio-net